Santiago de Compostela: a few facts

 - The exact origins of the word "Compostela" are unknown, but it is thought that they derive from the similar Latin words meaning star or light field - a reference to the images seen by a hermit above the resting place of St. James shortly before it was discovered.

 - Santiago de Compostela produced the world's first recognized guidebook, the 12th century "Codex Calixtinus", which offered guidance to pilgrims, wishing to follow the "Camino de Santiago" (Way of St James) route on the holy pilgrimage to the Cathedral.

 - Santiago de Compostela remains the third holiest place in Christendom and the number of holy pilgrims continues to increase annually.

-- The final night of celebrations during the St.James fiesta, culminates in a massive concert on the "Obradoiro" square attended by Spain's royal family.
+- The final night of festival celebrations during the St.James fiesta, culminates in a massive concert on the "Obradoiro" square attended by Spain's royal family.

 - Santiago de Compostela is at present Galicia's regional capital.
-It is also the regions broadcasting and legislatory center and has one of the regions two internatioinal s.
+It is also the regions broadcasting and legislatory center and has one of the regions two internatioinal airports.
 The other airport is in A Coruna and is soon to commence flights from Heathrow to Coruna via Iberia airlines.

 - Santiago de Compostela has a population of approx. 89,000 and is 250 metres above sea level.
 It is 630 km from Madrid.